LAFORA EPILEPSY IN BEAGLES

 is a recessive genetic trait inherited late onset progressive

 epilepsy.
 Myoclonus (jerking) is a feature of the disease which

-characteristically can be induced by flashing lights), sudden sounds
+characteristically can be induced by bright sunlight, flashing lights, sudden sounds

-movement especially that close to the dog's head.
+movement especially that is close to the dog's head.
 Generally, the

 neurological changes over many years.
-They include mainly
+These neurological changes include mainly

 (sudden involuntary muscle jerking or twitching typical for epilepsy)

 frequency of seizures increases over time and the uncontrolled jerking